 When a state commitment is challenged, it can be invalidated through a "fault proof" (formerly known as a "fraud proof" (opens new window)) process.

 If the commitment is successfully challenged, then it is removed from the

 StateCommitmentChain to eventually be replaced by another proposed commitment.

 It's important to note that a successful challenge does not roll back Optimism itself, only the published commitments about the state of the chain.

 The ordering of transactions and the state of Optimism is unchanged by a fault proof challenge.

-The fault proof process is currently undergoing major redevelopment as a side-effect of the November 11th EVM Equivalence (opens new window) update.
-You can read more about this process within the Protocol specs section of this website.
+The fault proof process is currently undergoing major redevelopment as a side-effect of the November 11th EVM Equivalence (opens new window) update and is therefore not active on the current Optimism system.
+Please refer to Optimism's Security Model for more information.
+You can also read more about the fault proof process in general within the Protocol Specs section of this website.

 # Start building

 You've made it to the end of How Optimism Works.
 We hope you've learned quite a bit about Optimism under the hood.
 Of course, the end of one journey is always the beginning of another.
 Now that you're an expert in all things Optimism, it's time to start building!